birdneststream/asciibird/README.md

 * Ctrl + Shift + w - Move Layer Up
 * Ctrl + Shift + m - Merge All Layers

+# Context Menus (right click menus)

+* Right clicking on any brush preview in the main area or library will allow you to export to PNG, txt or clipboard just the brush itself.
+* The main ascii has a few export options if you right click on the ascii
+* The dashboard area (outside the ascii) was actually the very first menu in asciibird! and has some basic shortcuts
+* Layers can also be right clicked to preview their functions
 # References

 * http://anti.teamidiot.de/static/nei/*/extended_mirc_color_proposal.html - Good for 99 colours info